My Ethics Statement

 In the course of my activities, it may sometimes be necessary to collect some personal information from viewers or subscribers such as email addresses, names, and other contact information from people who have chosen to subscribe to newsletters or memberships.

 These are always opt-in.
 I will only collect this information when it is necessary for the purpose of providing the service or product that have requested.
 I will NEVER sell or share this information with any third party without explicit consent.
+Just the thought of doing so makes me feel icky.

 I’ve personally paid for at least 95%, if not more, of the gear and apps I use to create content.
 The remaining 5% have been purchased for me by previous and current employers in the course of my normal day job.
 These cases cover things like laptops that I am allowed to use for personal work as well.
 I never expense items through my employer if their primary use is for my personal projects.